So You’ve Had a Psychosis

 If you have a label, it can help you find community, access support and access different medications.
 It can be a relief to have a label that is meaningful, especially if you’ve been struggling with issues you couldn’t find the words for or have experienced misdiagnosis.

-If you’ve got a stigmatized label, or maybe a label that doesn’t quite fit, but what it’s what you’ve got, here’s my way of thinking about it.
+If you’ve got a stigmatized label, or maybe a label that doesn’t quite fit, but it’s what you’ve got, here’s my way of thinking about it.
 If you have the diagnosis Schizophrenia, you get to try new medications before anyone else!
 The area of need is so great.
 Some antipsychotic medications can give some people terrible side effects, so it’s easier to find folks with the condition who don’t take meds.
 This, to my view, makes it easier to get approval from ethics committees!

 When I first started on Caplyta it had only just been approved for Schizophrenia and my doctor had to get special approval for me to get it, as my diagnosis was “Unspecified Psychosis”.
 A few years on and it’s now being prescribed for Bi-Polar.